In the heart of Germany...

 Pleasant 4 star comfort

 There are 94 rooms of the comfort and business categories available for your stay in our four star hotel.
-All rooms are comfortably equipped with a flatscreen TV, SKY, desk and a Internet connection via Wi-Fi inclusive.» Amenities
+All rooms are comfortably equipped with a flatscreen TV, SKY, desk and a Internet connection via Wi-Fi inclusive.» Rooms

 Feast and enjoy